sahinur-hossain/DockerAppTimeIPCheck/README.md

 # Simple Time Server

-A lightweight Python-based HTTP server that returns the current timestamp (in IST) and the request origin IP address.
+A lightweight Python-based Dockerized Application that returns the current timestamp (in IST) and the request origin IP address.

 ##  Features